wireservice/agate-charts/docs/tutorial.rst

     day_totals.plot(fever.Lines('day', 'co2'))

 Notice that :code:`plot` is a method on the table.
-When fever is imported, it automatically adds plot methods to both the :class:`.Table` and :class:`.TableSet` classes.
+When fever is imported, it automatically adds :meth:`.TableFever.plot` method to :class:`.Table` and the :meth:`.TableSetFever.plot` method to :class:`.TableSet`.

 If all goes well, you should see a window popup containing this image: